 Chemical Physics is the study of matter and its properties and covers a range of fundamental and applied science.
-Here at Bristol you can study at the interface of these two disciplines, taught jointly by two internationally renowned departments with state-of-the-art facilities, including ChemLabS, a Centre for Excellence in Teaching and Learning.
+At Bristol you can study at the interface of these two disciplines, taught jointly by two internationally renowned departments with state-of-the-art facilities.
+These include ChemLabS, a Centre for Excellence in Teaching and Learning.

 You will discover how atoms and molecules interact and how techniques such as spectroscopy, diffraction and electron microscopy may be used to investigate their structure and properties.
 You will also study nanoscience, liquid crystals, polymers and surface science.

 A Chemical Physics degree is perfect if you enjoy chemistry, physics and mathematics, and wish to develop your knowledge and skills in a challenging and rewarding subject.

 Why study Chemical Physics at Bristol?

 Chemical Physics is taught jointly by the School of Chemistry and the School of Physics and draws on the established strength and reputation of both departments.